Darxo/Hardened/README.md

 - Subsequent relation changes with the same value and same reason will be combined into a single line with a multiplier in brackets
 - Faction Relation tooltips now show whether you are Allied or Hostile with that faction
 - Faction Relation tooltips now show price multiplier from relation
-- Change mouse wheel zoom speed on the world map to 0.4 (up from 0.3)
-- Add Setting to control the mouse wheel zoom speed on the world map
+- Change mouse wheel zoom speed on the world map to 0.4 (up from 0.3) and add Mod Setting to customize the mouse wheel zoom speed on the world map
 - Increase Alpha value of world party label background to 150 (up from 102)
 - Change name color of permanently hostile world enemies to use the same one, that temporary hostile enemies use, to improve readability
 - Add new orange world party name color for factions that have between 20 and 30 relation with the player